quyuyi/CS6220-ObjDetection/README.md

 (2) run demo_v1_1.ipynb.
 First, mount your system to your drive.
 Second, pip install the packages in the code segment.
 Third, restart Runtime.

 (3) Run the left code blocks sequentially until second last block.
+Go to output directory and create a directory yolov3mobile${fps}  (e.g. yolov3mobile10)

 (4) In the last block, set the fps you want and then run it.

-(5) The results will be in output directory in your google drive.
+(5) The results will be in output/yolov3mobile{fps} directory in your google drive.